 Ancient, beautiful and proud, with a fascinating history, welcome to the third smallest country in Europe, San Marino.
-Covering an area of only 61 square kilometers and surrounded by Italy, this Republic has it’s own laws and Government.
-Originally built as a fortress on top of Mount Titano, San Marino has truly incredible panoramic views especially from the castles and historic buildings that are one of the main draws for travelers.
-Tourists and travelers alike have plenty to entertain themselves with despite it’s diminutive size (still, larger than Vatican City and Monaco).
-Markets, arts and crafts shops, outdoor cafes, museums and art galleries are in abundance in this charming and picturesque country.
+Covering an area of only 61 square kilometers and surrounded by Italy, this Republic has its own laws and Government.
+Originally built as a fortress on top of Mount Titano, San Marino has incredible panoramic views over Italy from the castles and historic buildings.
+Travelers have plenty to entertain themselves with despite San Marino’s diminutive size (still, larger than Vatican City and Monaco).
+Markets, art and craft shops, outdoor cafes, museums and art galleries are in abundance in this charming country.

 Rocca Guaita and Torre Cesta

 Maybe the most acknowledged of all San Marino’s attractions are the two fortresses, Rocca Guaita and Torre cesta, situated at the highest point of Mount Titano.
 The two towers are a part of the official flag of San Marino.
 Visitors can take a tour of both the magnificent towers and bask in the beauty of the medieval era.
-The older of the two is Rocca Guaita dating back to as old as 13th century.
-The top offers pleasant views stretching from the nearby Apennine Mountains to the Dalmatian Coast.
+The older of the two is Rocca Guaita dating back to the 13th century.
+The top offers wonderful views stretching from the nearby Apennine Mountains to the Dalmatian Coast.

 Torre del Montale

 The third tower on the top of Mount Titano, followed by Rocca Guaita and Torre Cesta, is Torre del Montale.
 You can reach Torre del Montale by taking a little walk from Rocca Guaita and Torre Cesta.
-Unfortunately this tower is not open to the public, but despite this you still photograph the spectacular and picturesque panoramas of San Marino while en route to this tower.
+Unfortunately this tower is not open to the public, but despite this you can still photograph the spectacular and picturesque panoramas of San Marino while en route.

 San Marino Museums

-The Museums in San Marino are impressive, and one or two are rather unusual, anyway if you are an exhibition enthusiast, San Marino’s will keep you entertained for a day.
-The specialty of the city is a museum on quirky topics and other than the National Museum, there are many other niche museums to explore.
-Among the quirky ones is the museum of Torture which has an array of torture devices on display.
-The display is a bit gruesome but entertaining.
+The Museums in San Marino are impressive, and one or two are rather unusual, so if you are an exhibition enthusiast, San Marino’s will keep you entertained for at least a day.
+Other than the National Museum, there are many other quirky niche museums to explore.
+For example the Museum of Torture has an array of torture devices on display: a bit gruesome but entertaining.

 Piadina or Piada: This is a flat bread made of white flour, olive oil, salt, and water.
 The bread traditionally gets cooked on a terracotta dish however these days terracotta dishes have been replaced by electric girdles and flat pans.
 Fill your Piadina like you would a sandwich, in San marino it’ll get stuffed with cream cheese, meats and vegetables.